Jerrabomberra Wetlands: Vegetation

 Jerrabomberra Wetlands has woodlands, grasslands and wetlands, all with vegetation that is modified from that which was here before European settlement.
 Many of the current plant species are a legacy of past land uses.
 The woodlands (23% of the overall area) were planted, mostly in the 1990s, with Australian species not necessarily local to this area.
 The grasslands (66% of the area) are dominated by agricultural grasses and weeds mostly introduced (overseas species), with a scattering of native plants that have self-established.
 The wetlands and riparian vegetation has self-established from seeds and fragments.
 Thanks to this legacy, there are only 68 indigenous species among the 293 plant species recorded as part of vegetation mapping.

-The wetland vegetation is remarkably diverse and species-rich.
+The wetland vegetation is diverse and species-rich.
 There are ten wetland vegetation types here, ranging in height from 3 m tall rushlands and grasslands to very short herbfields less than 10 cm tall.
 The list of wetland species include several that have rarely been recorded in the ACT (Baumea articulata, Lemna disperma, Eleocharis atricha, Eleocharis sphacelata, Limosella australis, and Schoenoplectus pungens).
-Remarkably, two of these self-established wetland vegetation types have developed to be very similar to wetland vegetation communities that occur naturally in nearby New South Wales.
+Two of these self-established wetland vegetation types have developed to be very similar to wetland vegetation communities that occur naturally in nearby New South Wales.

 The abundance and richness of the aquatic fauna and particularly the waterbirds at Jerrabomberra Wetlands can be attributed to diversity of its wetland vegetation.

 Pest plants also occur at the Wetlands, and they are subject to continual removal by the Friends group and by ACT Parks and Conservation Service staff.
 A revegetation program aims to replace these plants with riparian and native tree species (e.g. casuarinas), which should improve fauna habitats.